Chipstead to Kingswood Walk

 1. To bypass the pub take the left-hand of the two grassy paths ahead.
 Unless you want to switch to the lower route, keep left where the path splits.
 The higher path briefly goes through a copse and then slants up to continue alongside the bottom edge of Banstead Wood.

-2. Eventually you come to the surfaced path sloping down to the right in front of the hollow with the information panels, near the start of the walk.
-Bear right onto this path and retrace your outward route down to Outwood Lane.
+2. Eventually you come to a surfaced path sloping down to the right in front of a hollow containing a group of information panels.
+Bear right onto this path and follow it down to Outwood Lane, retracing the outward route from Chipstead.
 Cross the road carefully and turn left.

 Walk Notes